 April's Sugar magazine, with readers aged 14 on average, features a spread entitled Is it a crush or are you gay? .
 This month's Top of the Pops Magazine, with readers aged 11 to 15, is sold with a set of Kiss Me! stickers.

-very blatantly sexual ethos expressed in them is becoming normalised among young girls.
+inappropriate.
+The very blatantly sexual ethos expressed in them is becoming normalised among young girls.
 Then we wonder why we have such high teenage pregnancy rates and a booming ladette culture.
-The regulatory body is clearly a toothless watchdog.
-Magazines are
+The regulatory body is clearly a toothless

 Burnham's implementation through co-regulation will throw the spotlight on the existing Association for Television On Demand (ATVOD), which has operated since 2003 to self-regulate the sector.